dokuroZO/Dokuro/index.md

 # ZO | Dokuro Clan

-Here is where you will find information about the Clan: Dokuro for the game ZOぞ
+Here is where you will find information about the Clan Dokuro for the game ZOぞ

 ## Important Links